'Do something:' Harris' rapid rise driven by call to action

 She’s been criticized for shifting policy positions.
 She faced questions familiar to women in politics, particularly women of color, about her ambition.
 Republican President Donald Trump labeled her “nasty” for her piercing interrogation of his nominees, including now-Supreme Court Justice Brett Kavanaugh.
 Some progressive Democrats, meanwhile, view her work as a prosecutor skeptically, questioning her use of policies they say are discriminatory.

 Her own presidential bid, announced before 20,000 people in her hometown of Oakland, California, flamed out before primary season voting began.
-She struggled to raise money and articulate a clear vision.
+She struggled to raise money and present a clear vision.

 Now she's back in an election she calls the most consequential of her lifetime.